 You can decide the wording of these labels, if you wish, as well as set the score threshold that needs to be reached for the label to be applied.

-If you haven't come straight through to this page from enabling contact scoring, as outlined above, then you can instead click on Contacts > Contact scoring and then click on the Labels tab to start setting these up.
+If you haven't come straight through to this page from enabling contact scoring, as outlined above, then you can instead select Contacts > Contact scoring and then select the Labels tab to start setting these up.

 You'll notice how we've already applied the following labels and scores to both 'Overall' mode and 'Engagement and suitability' mode:

 - Cold when a contact's score is 0

 - Cool when a contact's score is 20-39